aedobbyn/beer-data-science/compile.md

 Glass type certainly isn't fair game to include as a predictor, so we omit it here.

+**Full Random Forest**

 We'll use the `ranger` package to train on 80% of the data an test on the remaining 20%.
 First we'll train on everything we've got: ABV, IBU, SRM, total hops, total malts, and whether each individual hop and malt was present.

 ```r